AdobeDocs/experience-platform.en/help/segmentation/api/getting-started.md

 >[!NOTE] For more information on working with sandboxes in Experience Platform, see the [sandboxes overview documentation](../../sandboxes/home.md).

-## Estimates
+## Estimates and previews

 Estimates provide statistical information for a segment definition, such as projected audience size and confidence interval.
 You can use the `/estimate` endpoint to view an estimate of a segment definition.

+Previews provide a paginated list of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.
+You can use the `/preview` endpoint to create a new preview job, look up results of a specific preview job, or delete a specific preview job.

-For more information on using this endpoint, please read the [estimates developer guide](./estimates.md).
+For more information on using these endpoints, please read the [estimates and previews developer guide](./estimates-and-previews.md).

 ## Export jobs

 Export jobs are asynchronous processes that are used to persist audience segment members to datasets.
 You can use the `/export/jobs` endpoint to retrieve all export jobs, create a new export job, retrieve details of a specific export job, or cancel a specific export job.

 For more information on using this endpoint, please read the [export jobs developer guide](./export-jobs.md).

-## Previews

-Previews provide a paginated list of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.
-You can use the `/preview` endpoint to create a new preview job, look up results of a specific preview job, or delete a specific preview job.

-For more information on using this endpoint, please read the [previews developer guide](./previews.md).

 ## Schedules